AeroSpace is an i3-like tiling window manager for macOS

 4.2.
 A note on mission control

 For some reason, mission control doesn’t like that AeroSpace puts a lot of windows in the bottom right corner of the screen.
-Mission control shows windows too small even there is enough space to show them bigger.
+Mission control shows windows too small even when there is enough space to show them bigger.

 There is a workaround.
 You can enable Group windows by application setting: